 - Any other documents requested by your embassy/consulate

+Once you receive your J-1 visa stamp in your passport, update the J-1 Scholar Arrival and Check In E-Formsyour visa and arrival information.
 Remember to check your visa stamp for accuracy.
 If anything is incorrect, contact the U.S. Consulate or Embassy immediately.

-You can enter the U.S. no earlier than 30 days before and no later than 21 days after the DS-2019 start date.
+You can enter the U.S. no earlier than 30 days before and no later than 25 days after the DS-2019 start date.
+Your record will be invalidated on day 30 from the DS-2019 start date so we need time to make the needed updates.
 If you cannot arrive within that time frame, contact ISSS to determine if any DS-2019 amendments need to be made.
-You will need your valid passport, valid J-1 visa, DS-2019, and invitation/offer letter from your UMass host department at the port of entry.
+You will need:

 Review Getting to UMass for information on getting from local airports to campus.

 You should also check in with your host department and PI to ensure your needs are met and you can begin your research.
-You should not begin work or research until your DS-2019 start date.
+You should not begin to work or research until your DS-2019 start date.

 Dependents are spouse/partners or a child under age 21.
 You may add them to your initial J-1 Request prior to arrival or you may add them after arrival using the Dependent Request e-form.